ivanitlearning/AWS-Associate-Courses/README.md

 1. Manual Scaling - manually adjust the desired capacity
 2. Scheduled Scaling - useful for known periods of high or low usage.
 They are time based adjustments e.g. Sales Periods.
 3. Dynamic Scaling:
 	- Simple: If CPU is above 50%, add one to capacity
 	- Stepped: If CPU usage is above 50%, add one, if above 80% add three
 	- Target: Desired aggregate CPU = 40%, ASG will achieve this

-**Cooldown Period** is how long to wait at the end of a scaling action before scaling again.
-There is a minimum billable duration for an EC2 instance.
+**Cooldown Period** controls how long to wait at the end of a scaling action before scaling again.
+This handles the minimum billable duration for an EC2 instance.
+Default 300 seconds.
-Currently this is 300 seconds.

 Self healing occurs when an instance has failed and AWS provisions a new instance in its place.
 This will fix most problems that are isolated to one instance.

 AGS can use the load balancer health checks rather than EC2.
 ALB status checks can be much richer than EC2 checks because they can monitor the status of HTTP and HTTPS requests.
 This makes them more application aware.

 - Autoscaling Groups are free, only billed for the resources deployed.
-- Always use cool downs to avoid rapid scaling.
+- Always use cool downs to avoid rapid scaling (min EC2 instance billable period)
 - Think about implementing more and smaller instances to allow granularity.
 - Generally, for anything client-facing you should always use Auto Scaling Groups (ASG) with Application Load Balancers (ALB) with autoscaling because they allow you to provide elasticity by abstracting the user away from individual servers.
 Since, the customers will be connecting through an ALB, they don't have any visibility of individual servers.
-- ASG defines WHEN and WHERE; Launch Templates defines WHAT.
+- ASG defines WHEN (under what circumstances) and WHERE (VPCs, SG); Launch Templates defines WHAT.

 ### 1.12.5.
 Network Load Balancer (NLB)